yotam-sela-ravello/python-sdk/README.rst

 Ravello Python SDK
 ==================

-This is a small SDK for accessing the Ravello_ API in Python
+This is a micro-SDK for accessing the Ravello_ API in Python

 Installation
 ------------